Umweltzone/Umweltzone/README.md

 ## Android versions

 The application is designed to work both on smartphones and on tablets.
-Android 2.3 (Gingerbread) and newer versions are supported.
+Android 4.0 (Ice Cream Sandwich) and newer versions are supported.

 ## Feedback